 - Records related to maintenance, cargo load, and other relevant information

-In addition, some other types of evidence are also at-risk if too much time passes.
-Identifying witnesses and collecting their statements is much easier shortly after an accident.
-Video from the driver’s dashboard and surveillance camera footage is often only available for a few days or weeks before being recorded over.
-Some evidence, such as details about the scene, can change in a matter of hours or days.
+Some other types of evidence are also at risk if too much time passes.
+For example, identifying witnesses and collecting their statements is much easier shortly after an accident.
+Likewise, video from the driver’s dashboard and surveillance camera footage is often only available for a few days or weeks before being recorded over.
+Other evidence, such as details about the scene, might change in a matter of hours or days.

-The sooner you contact our team, the more time we will have to gather compelling evidence so that we may build the strongest possible case on your behalf.
-Learn more about how a New York truck accident lawyer from Friedman & Simon, L.L.P. will help you seek justice in your case by reaching out to us as soon as possible after your accident.
-Call (516) 932-0400 now to get started with a free case assessment with an experienced, dedicated, and caring team member.
+The sooner you contact our team, the more time we will have to gather compelling evidence so that we are able to build the strongest possible case on your behalf.
+You can learn more about how a New York truck accident lawyer from Friedman & Simon, L.L.P., will help you seek justice in your case by reaching out to us as soon as possible after the accident.

 Do You Have to Go to Court for a Truck Accident?

-In most cases, you will not have to go to court to recover damages in your New York truck accident case.
-Most traffic accident claims settle out of court, with the victim and their lawyer negotiating a fair settlement based on their accident-related damages.
-To reach this point, the insurer representing the liable party will need to agree, or at least accept, that their policyholder is responsible or at least that they are unlikely to be successful if they take the case to court.
+To reach this point, the insurer representing the liable party will need to agree that their policyholder is responsible or at least that they are unlikely to be successful if they take the case to court.

 Not all cases settle without filing a civil lawsuit.
 If this becomes necessary in your New York truck accident case, our team will begin the process by preparing and filing the appropriate paperwork before taking the case to civil court.

-We will name the liable party or parties as the defendant in your case, taking legal action to try to hold them accountable.
+We will name the liable party or parties as the defendant in your lawsuit, taking legal action to try to hold them accountable.
 This action sometimes triggers renewed negotiations for an out-of-court settlement.
-The liable party’s insurance company may then make a higher settlement offer and agree to accept responsibility on behalf of their policyholder.
+The liable party’s insurance company could then make a higher settlement offer and agree to accept responsibility on behalf of their policyholder.

 In some cases, going to trial and presenting the case to the judge or a jury is necessary.
-This could be the only possible way to move forward after an accident.
-This is most commonly true when:
+It could be the only possible way to move forward after an accident.
+This is true when:

 It is not unusual for injury victims, even though they have been wronged, to feel anxious and reluctant to testify in court.
-However, we have had many clients share with us after doing so, that after we prepared them and they went forward, it was not only much easier than they anticipated but that they actually found relief, satisfaction, vindication, and catharsis in being able to share their story with the community, as represented by the jury, in an effort to see that justice is done.
+However, we have had many clients share with us that after we prepared them and they went forward, it was much easier than they anticipated.
+Many actually find relief, satisfaction, vindication, and catharsis in being able to share their story with the community.

 The negligent driver’s employer could also be responsible for the losses suffered by accident victims in other ways.
 This could include:

 In some cases, it is not the truck driver who caused the accident.
-Sometimes, other issues can make it seem like the trucker acted negligently until the investigation uncovers another at-fault party.
-For example, imagine a tire fails.
-There is no evidence that the trucking company or driver did anything wrong.
-However, there are reports of similar tire failures in tires from the same manufacturer.
-It could be possible to hold the tire company responsible for manufacturing a defective product.
+Sometimes, other issues will make it seem like the trucker acted negligently until the investigation uncovers another at-fault party.

 What Can I Do to Protect My Rights After a Truck Accident?